What is a Security Guard: Definition, Types, Management and Improvements

 The guard’s responsibility is not only to “watch screens.”
 It is to verify what a system is showing and take the next safe step.
 Cameras show, alarms alert, and guards confirm.
 This prevents wasted time and reduces false alarm chaos.

-A trained guard also helps improve how technology is used.
-For example, they can point out blind spots, recurring false alarm zones, or poor lighting areas that reduce CCTV effectiveness.
+A trained guard also helps improve technology use.
+For example, they can identify blind spots, recurring false-alarm zones, or poorly lit areas that reduce the effectiveness of CCTV.

 Alarm response and verification